 As comfortable as an 8-person sectional is, it’s a tougher option in a studio apartment.
 When furnishing your small room space, opt for a loveseat over a full couch and a smaller dining set over a Thanksgiving dinner special.

 For example, try a small, round kitchen table or even a small square table that you can place against a wall when it’s just you dining.
-Go for a twin or queen bed instead of the California king and opt for one nightstand instead of two.
+Go for a twin or full bed instead of the California king and opt for one nightstand instead of two.
 Choose a tall, thin dresser instead of a low, wide dresser.

 And because you’ll likely have to keep furniture to a minimum (even with smaller choices), aim for accent decor pieces.
 Try thinking of creative apartment living room decor ideas.
 If your coffee table can double as a conversation starter, you’ve made effective use of your small living room space.